abelectronicsuk/ABElectronics_Win10IOT_Libraries/README.md

 > \* Note: Windows 10 IoT won't work on Pi Zero because it's ARMv6.
 ARMv7+ is required for Windows.

-## Demo and Test Applications ##
+## Demo Applications ##

 - The "**DemoApplication**" directory contains a sample GUI application to connect to each of the supported boards and get and set data.
-- ~~The "**Tests**" directory contains background task applications to use with the supported boards and the Raspberry Pi GPIO port.~~
-- The project/solution is written for Visual Studio 2015 running under Windows 10.
+-- The project/solution is written for Visual Studio 2015 running under Windows 10.

 If you are not using the Nuget version, you'll need to include the following dll file as a reference in your project:
 `ABElectronics_Win10IOT_Libraries\bin\ARM\Release\ABElectronics_Win10IOT_Libraries.dll`.